Skip to content

 })

-consumer, _ := stream.CreateOrUpdateConsumer(ctx, jetstream.ConsumerConfig{
+cons, _ := stream.CreateOrUpdateConsumer(ctx, jetstream.ConsumerConfig{

 Durable: "batch-worker",